griffio/griffio.github.io/_posts/2015-02-12-Html-Sanitising.md

 A user inputs some data and now expects it to be reflected in the page structure.
 [Creative Usernames](https://labs.spotify.com/2013/06/18/creative-usernames).

-The sanitisation of html by use of an explicit "whitelist" policy, applied to the markup, "cuts" out any unspecified elements similar to the requirement when a movie is "cut" down to match the restrictions of rating classification(e.g A rating specifies there can be no strong profanity).
+The sanitisation of html using an explicit "whitelist" policy of allowed elements "cuts" out unspecified elements from the stream similar to the requirement that a movie is "cut" down to match a target rating classification (e.g a rating specifies there cannot be strong profanity used).
 It could be argued that film ratings are not applied consistently because it is more like an exclusion list than a "whitelist".

 ---